msmdev/gpcca/README.txt

 especially, if you are working with large transition matrices with more than a few thousand rows/columns. pyGPCCA is significantly more performant, if one uses the optional support for sorted partial Schur decompositions utilizing the SPLEPc library.
+Further, GPCCA is not designed to work with sparse matrices.
+If a sparse matrix is passed to GPCCA, it is simply densified and thus the RAM consumption may increase dramatically.
+On the contrary, pyGPCCA was designed to work equally well with dense and sparse matrices and makes use of sparse data structures internally whenever possible, if supplied with a sparse transition matrix.

 *pyGPCCA* can be found here:
 https://github.com/msmdev/pyGPCCA